 Troldesh consisted of spam emails that were infected with attachments and links.
 The attack spread in 2015, and cybercriminals communicated directly with their victims to demand ransoms over email.

-The attackers went as far as offering discounts to victims with who they had conversed with for long periods.
-This was frowned upon by authorities who believed that negotiating with cybercriminals only encouraged their devious behavior.
+The attackers went as far as offering discounts to victims with who they had conversed for long periods.
+This was frowned upon by authorities who believed that negotiating with cybercriminals only encouraged their devious behaviour.

 CryptoLocker spread in 2007 via infected email attachments.
-This crypto ransomware infiltrated a user’s computer, located valuable files to encrypt, and proceeded to demand a ransom to unlock them.
+This crypto ransomware infiltrated a user’s computer, located valuable files to encrypt, and demanded a ransom to unlock them.

-Petya infiltrated HR divisions in organizations and appeared as bogus job application emails with an infected Dropbox link.
+Petya infiltrated HR divisions in organisations and appeared as bogus job application emails with an infected Dropbox link.

 This ransomware attack threatened users on a personal level as it dared to expose its victim’s habits of watching pornography online.

-It spread in 2018 and claimed to have unprecedented access to a user’s webcam.
-In exchange for not making any compromising footage publicly available, people had to meet the demands of the attackers
+It spread in 2018 and claimed unprecedented access to a user’s webcam.
+People had to meet the attackers’ demands in exchange for not making any compromising footage publicly available.

 A No More Ransom Initiative saw a collaboration between internet security providers and the police.
 Together, they developed a ransomware decryptor to extract each victim’s sensitive data from the devious hands of GandCrab.

 How Crypto Ransomware Infiltrates Computer Systems

 Ransomware manipulates software to exploit users or organisations for financial gain.
 A key part of this software manipulation is for the crypto-ransomware to gain access to the files or systems it will hold for ransom.
 This access is made possible through infection or attack vectors.